 • Plant the rootball two inches higher than grade.
 This ensures good drainage.

-• Spread 3-4 inches of mulch around the Tree, but don’t heap it up against the trunk.
+• Spread three to four inches of mulch around the tree (but don’t heap it up against the trunk).

 Dogwood Anthracnose Image: Robert L. Anderson, USDA Forest Service, Bugwood.org

 Dogwood Borer Image: James Solomon, USDA Forest Service, Bugwood.org

 Powdery Mildew Image: John Hartman, University of Kentucky, Bugwood.org